'Kill him with his own gun': Police describe facing the mob at the Capitol

 'He was practically foaming at the mouth'

-Officer Daniel Hodges was another officer who tried to battle back rioters but was roughed up in the battle.
-Hodges gained notoriety after footage of him circulated being crushed by a door.
+Officer Daniel Hodges was one of those officers who tried to battle back rioters but was roughed up in the fight.
+Hodges gained notice after footage of him circulated being crushed by a door.
 The 32-year-old officer is seen in the clip with blood dripping through his teeth as he kept gasping for enough air so he could yell "Help" at the top of his lungs.

 Hodges raced to the Capitol to offer support like many others and soon found himself being assaulted from an angry mob that, he said, believed they were patriots.